snmendoza/dwfpy-ux/README.md

 - Efficient rendering with configurable sample downsampling

 ## Recommended Usage: Jupyter Notebook
-For interactive development and experimentation, I recommend using `dwfpy-ux` within Jupyter notebooks which provides a convenient environment for configuring and controlling your Digilent oscilloscope:
+For interactive development and experimentation, I recommend using `dwfpy_ux` within Jupyter notebooks which provides a convenient environment for configuring and controlling your Digilent oscilloscope:

 ```python
 import sys